magiblot/tvision/README.md

 On Borland C++, these methods assume a single-byte encoding and all characters being one column wide.
 This makes it possible to write encoding-agnostic `draw()` and `handleEvent()` methods that work on both platforms without a single `#ifdef`.

 The functions above are implemented using the functions from the `TText` namespace, another API extension.
-You will have to use them directly if you want to fill `TScreenCell` objects with text manually.
+You will have to use them directly if you want to fill `TScreenCell` objects with text manually or to use a custom code page translation table.
 To give an example, below are some of the `TText` functions.
 You can find all of them with complete descriptions in `<tvision/ttext.h>`.

 ```c++
 size_t TText::next(TStringView text);